 Technological Change is a genuinely social process: people matter!

-Technological change is a genuinely social process: people matter.
+Technological innovation is a genuinely social process: people matter.
 New technologies are made, used and maintained by people.
-Conversely, technologies are shaping people, society, economy, politics, world views, as well as moral and cultural norms.
+Conversely, technologies are shaping people, the economy, politics, world views, as well as moral and cultural norms in society.
 Technologies and societies coevolve, currently, in the past, and in the future.
-In the form of lectures and hands-on exercises, participants of this course will learn how to understand, evaluate and shape this dynamic in a socially and ethically responsible way.
-The course Technology & Society is taught by an enthusiast team of governance and innovation scholars, philosophers, and historians from the University of Twente and international guest lecturers.
-When you leave Twente after ten days of intensive study and debate, you will have a clear view on the options and limitations of the conscious shaping of technology in society.
-We are more than looking forward to welcoming you on campus in August!
+In the form of lectures and hands-on exercises, participants of this course will learn how to understand, assess and shape such socio-technical dynamics.

 The course is divided in three larger sections:

-- Understanding Technological Change: Introduction courses.
+- Understanding Socio-Technical Change: Introduction courses.

-- Shaping Technological Change: A practioner’s perspective.
+- Shaping Socio-Technological Change: A practioner’s perspective.

 - Target group: advanced bachelor students, potential master students (ideally with science or engineering background) and interested PhD students.

 - Credits: 2 ECTS for successfully completing the summer school